Age and experience typically prove beneficial to maximize your credit score.

 Accounting for 15 percent of a FICO score, “length of credit history” falls in the middle of those five factors in terms of its importance.

-But even if your history isn’t perfect, it’s still important to have one.
-"It’s better to have some sort of credit history -- even if there have been some problems -- rather than no credit history," says Andrew Bernstein, a certified personal finance counselor with DebtHelper.com, a West Palm Beach, Fla.,-based credit counseling agency.
+Even if your history isn’t perfect, it’s still important to have one.
 That’s because without a credit history, banks don’t know what kind of borrower you’ll be in the future.
-And when banks are uncertain, that usually means higher interest rates for borrowers -- if they can get a loan at all.
+And when banks are uncertain, that usually means higher interest rates for borrowers – if they can get a loan at all.

 History in the making